 Design and implementation of an operating system kernel, using LINUX as an example.
 Detailed discussion of the data structures and algorithms used in the kernel to handle interrupts, schedule processes, manage memory, access files, deal with network protocols, and perform device-level I/O. The course is project-oriented, and requires the student to make modifications and additions to the LINUX kernel.
 Prereq: CS 820, or permission.

-CS 823 - Performance Evaluation of Computer
+CS 823 - Performance Evaluation of Computer Systems

 This class introduces the main concepts, techniques, and tools needed to evaluate the performance of computer systems under various configurations and workloads.
 The techniques allow one to perform capacity planning based on quality of service requirements of users and workload characteristics.
 The course is mainly based on the use of analytic queuing network models of computer systems.
 The performance techniques are applied to study the performance of centralized, distributed, parallel, and client/server systems.
 The course also discusses performance measuring tools for operating systems such as Unix and Windows NT.
 Prereq: operating systems fundamentals or equivalent.